bibhas2/RxHTTP/README.md

 ## Introduction
-RxHTTP is a HTTP client lirary written in Swift.
+RxHTTP is a HTTP client library written in Swift.
 It uses RxSwift for asynchronous programming.

 ## Main Features